SoftChef/cdk-iot-device-management/docs/thing-api.md

     },
     ...more thing objects
   ],
-  "nextToken": "{Token for next data}",
+  "nextToken": "{Token for next data}"
 }
 ```